stevecunnington/gridimp/README.md

 ```
 Some lines of code demonstrating how to regrid a LIM
 ```
+``examples/toy.py`` has a walkthrough of simulation generation -> Healpix sky mapping -> Cartesian regridding -> power spectrum estimation.

-See ``scripts`` folder for more in-depth code which reproduce the results in the accompanying paper (https://arxiv.org/pdf/23??.????.pdf).
+``scripts`` folder has the original more in-depth code used to generate the main results in the accompanying paper (https://arxiv.org/pdf/23??.????.pdf).

 ## Acknowledgement: